bliang01/homework2_solution/README.md

      inefficiencies?
 Why or why not?

-3. Just as in 2. above, copy the code you wrote for `gauss_seidel` and paste it into a markdown cell with the nice code formatting.
+3. Just as in 2. above, copy the code you wrote for `gauss_seidel` and paste it into a markdown cell with nice code formatting.
 Answer the following questions about your implemenation:

    * What are the memory requirements as a function of `n`, the system size?
 You